LDN Therapy (Low-Dose Naltrexone Therapy)

 What is the process?

-An appointment begins with a complimentary consultation to learn more and to discuss available options.
-Medstudio offers testing for hormones, micronutrients, food intolerances and sensitivities, gut health and much more.
-Medstudio is staffed with highly qualified APRNs (Advanced Practice Registered Nurse) like nurse practitioners (NP), clinic nurse specialists (CNS) who will also discuss any lifestyle conditions that may be having an impact on your hormone levels and health.
+An appointment begins with a complimentary educational consultation to learn more and to discuss available options.
+Medstudio is private pay and does not accept insurance.
+We are not grant or government funded.
+However our services are covered by HSA or Flex Plans.
+Payment is expected at time of service.
+MedStudio offers lab testing for hormones, micronutrients, food intolerances and sensitivities, gut health and much more.
+Medstudio is staffed with highly qualified APRNs (Advanced Practice Registered Nurse) such as nurse practitioners (NP), clinic nurse specialists (CNS), etc., who will also discuss any lifestyle conditions that may be having an impact on your hormone levels and health.
 This may include other health conditions, lifestyle habits, stress levels, as well as your personal goals for this treatment.
 Medstudio creates a personalized treatment plan tailored just for you and your needs.
+Our providers go above and beyond traditional medical care and are happy to invest in you as long as you are willing to invest in yourself.

 Estrogen Hormone Therapy